Instagram/LibCST/docs/source/why_libcst.rst

 LibCST
 ======

 LibCST takes a compromise between the two formats outlined above.
 Like a CST, LibCST preserves all whitespace and can be reprinted exactly.
-Like an AST, LibCST parses source into nodes that represent the semtantics of the code.
+Like an AST, LibCST parses source into nodes that represent the semantics of the code.

 .. code-block:: python